awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/lambda/README.md

 AWS Lambda lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume.

-This is a workspace where you can find the followingAWS SDK for JavaScript v3 Lambda examples.
+This is a workspace where you can find the following AWS SDK for JavaScript v3 Lambda examples.